Large Scale Image Segmentation with Structured Loss based Deep Learning for Connectome Reconstruction: Abstract

 \section{Abstract}

-We present a deep structured learning method for neuron segmentation from 3D electron microscopy (EM) which improves significantly upon the state of the art in terms of accuracy and scalability.
-Our method consists of a 3D \unet architecture, trained to predict affinity graphs on voxels, followed by a simple and efficient iterative region agglomeration.
-We train the \unet using a new structured loss function based on \malis that encourages topological correctness.
-Our \malis extension consists of two parts: First, we present an $O(n\log(n))$ method to compute the loss gradient, which improves over the originally proposed $O(n^2)$ algorithm.
-Second, we compute the gradient in two separate passes to avoid spurious gradient contributions in early training stages.
-Our affinity predictions are accurate enough that simple learning-free percentile-based agglomeration outperforms more involved methods used earlier on inferior predictions.
-We present results on three EM datasets (\cremi, \fib, and \segem) of different imaging techniques and animals where we achieve relative improvements over previous results of 27\%, 15\%, and 250\%, respectively.
-Our findings suggest that a single 3D segmentation strategy can be applied to both nearly isotropic block-face EM data and anisotropic serial sectioned EM data.
-The runtime of our method scales with $O(n)$ in the size of the volume and achieves a throughput of about 2.6 seconds per megavoxel, qualifying our method for the processing of very large datasets.
+We present a {\rererevised method combining affinity prediction with region agglomeration, which} improves significantly upon the state of the art of neuron segmentation from electron microscopy (EM) in accuracy and scalability.
+Our method consists of a 3D \unet, trained to predict affinities between voxels, followed by iterative region agglomeration.
+We train using a {\rererevised structured loss based on \malis}, encouraging topologically correct segmentations {\revised obtained from affinity thresholding}.
+Our extension consists of two parts: {\rerevised First, we present a quasi-linear method to compute the loss gradient, improving over the original quadratic algorithm.} Second, we compute the gradient in two separate passes to avoid spurious gradient contributions in early training stages.
+Our predictions are accurate enough that simple learning-free percentile-based agglomeration outperforms more involved methods used earlier on inferior predictions.
+We present results on three diverse EM datasets, achieving relative improvements over previous results of 27\%, 15\%, and 250\%.
+Our findings suggest that a single method can be applied to both nearly isotropic block-face EM data and anisotropic serial sectioned EM data.
+The runtime of our method scales linearly with the size of the volume and achieves a throughput of $\sim2.6$ seconds per megavoxel, qualifying our method for the processing of very large datasets.